saicharanreddygoli/Doctor-Appointment-Booking-System/README.md

 ### Doctor Role (`isdoctor: true`)

-*   First, apply as a User and get approved by an Admin.
+*   First, register as a User and apply via the "Apply doctor" form.
+An Admin must then approve your application.
 Your user account's `isdoctor` flag will be set to `true`.
 *   Login with your user account.
 *   Redirected to `/userhome`.
 The User Home interface adapts slightly for doctors.
 *   **Appointments:** View a list of appointments booked *with you* by patients.
 See patient details, appointment date, status, and attached documents.